 Diversity - Women

 Chicago Booth is committed to offering access to a top-tier business education for both US and international women.
 While at Chicago Booth, women use the resources available to them to enhance and enrich their leadership and networking skills, creating lasting relationships.
-From your first contact with an admissions staff member or current student to connecting with the Office of Diversity Affairs to becoming part of Chicago Women in Business (CWiB) and continuing to engage with Booth through Chicago Women in Business Alumnae Network (CWIBAN) - you'll benefit from all that Chicago Booth offers to provide extensive support, networking, and fellowship opportunities for women.
+From your first contact with an admissions staff member or current student to connecting with Diversity Affairs to becoming part of Chicago Women in Business (CWiB) and continuing to engage with Booth through Chicago Booth Women's Network - you'll benefit from all that Chicago Booth offers to provide extensive support, networking, and fellowship opportunities for women.

 Chicago Booth hosts and participates in various admissions-related events designed to identify and encourage talented women to apply for admission to Chicago Booth.
 These events include the annual Forté Foundation's MBA Value Proposition Forum, Booth Live Diversity, the annual Booth Women Connect Conference, Women's Week, and undergraduate women in business conferences.